 Though solid-state batteries are safer to use, they are still vastly less popular to date.
 This can mainly be attributed to challenges in design and costs of manufacturing on a large scale.
 For instance, it requires expensive vacuum deposition equipment, which plays a critical role in determining consumer pricing.

 However, we are starting to see gains in the technology behind solid-state technology.
 These gains promise improvement in the safety, range, and energy density of electric vehicles.
-They also have the potential for fast charging without the risk of fire.
+They also have the potential for fast charging without the

 With the newly sparked interest in solid-state batteries, battery manufacturers have been working overtime to develop the most efficient battery for the automotive industry.
 Some, like Solid Power, have been making notable progress.